FWKlegacy/Flask-library-management-system/README.md

 # Flask-library-management-system
 Library Management Web Application

-A local library is in dire need of a web application to ease their work.
  The library management system allows a librarian to track books and their quantity, books issued to members, book fees

 Base Library System